-Jomyoji Temple is a 10-minute bus ride from Kamakura Station (bus number 23, 24, or 36), with a short walk from the Jomyoji bus stop.
-It’s also a 30-40 minute walk from the station.
+Jomyoji Temple is a 10-minute bus ride from Kamakura Station (bus numbers 23, 24, or 36), followed by a short walk from the Jomyoji bus stop.
+Alternatively, it’s a 30-40 minute walk from the station.

 Jomyoji Temple

-Jomyoji Temple (浄妙寺) is a serene Zen temple located in the hills of eastern Kamakura, ranked as the fifth of the city's great Zen temples.
-Founded by the influential Ashikaga family, the temple once featured seven buildings and several pagodas, though many were lost to fire over the centuries.
-Today, only the main hall, reception hall, main gate, and warehouse remain.
-The temple's main hall houses a statue of Shaka Nyorai, the historical Buddha, and is surrounded by a peaceful garden.
+Jomyoji Temple (浄妙寺), located in the peaceful hills of eastern Kamakura, is one of the city’s esteemed Zen temples, ranking fifth among Kamakura’s great Zen temples.
+Founded by the influential Ashikaga family, Jomyoji once boasted an impressive array of seven buildings and pagodas, though many were lost to fire throughout its long history.
+Today, the temple’s main hall, reception hall, main gate, and warehouse remain as a testament to its past.
+The main hall is home to a revered statue of Shaka Nyorai, the historical Buddha, and is surrounded by a serene garden, offering visitors a tranquil setting to reflect on the temple’s rich spiritual heritage.

 Hours and Fees